goanywhere/rex/README.md

 Webapp is a powerful starter kit for modular web applications/services in Golang.

+## NOTE

+This is a ongoing project at experiemental stage, consider it's verion *ZERO* and *NOT* suitable for production usage yet.

 ## Features
 * Modular design, extremely easy to use.
 * File-based configurations with YAML, TOML or JSON supports.